Ceratosauria: Phylogeny

+In an assessment of the phylogenetic position of Eoabelisaurus, the analysis found it as the most basal member of the Abelisauridae.
+Abelisaurid synapomorphies include the laterally covered lacrimal antorbital fossa, broad cervical prespinal fossae, anteroposteriorly short anterior caudal neural spines, absence of a ventral groove in the anterior caudals, presence of rudimentary centrodiapophyseal laminae in the anterior mid-caudals, reduced distal ginglymus in the manual phalanges, and the presence of a flexor depression in the pedal unguals.
+Alternative phylogenetic placements of Eoabelisaurus are significantly suboptimal, except for a slightly more basal position.
+Noasaurids had longer arms than their relatives the abelisaurids, whose arms were tiny and diminished.
+Although by no means as large or specialized as the arms of advanced bird-like theropods, noasaurid arms were nevertheless capable of movement and use, possibly even for hunting in large-clawed genera such as Noasaurus.
+Some genera such as Limusaurus did have somewhat reduced arms and hands, but far from the extent that abelisaurids acquired.
+Noasaurids were also nimble and lightly built, with feet showing adaptations for running such as a long central foot bone.
+Noasaurids varied in size, from the small Velocisaurus under 5 ft long, to much larger genera such as Elaphrosaurus and Deltadromeus, which were more than 20 ft in length.

 The oldest known ceratosaur currently described is Saltriovenator zanellai which is dated to the Early Sinemurian, 199-197 Ma.
 The origin of Ceratosauria could have been in Northern Pangea where Saltriovenator, its close relative Berberosaurus, and Carmelopodus footprints have been found.

+The following family tree illustrates a synthesis of the relationships of the major theropod groups based on various studies conducted in the 2010s and demonstrates the position of Ceratosauria within theropods.

-The following cladogram follows an analysis by Diego Pol and Oliver W. M. Rauhut, 2012.
+The following cladogram shows the internal relationships within Ceratosauria following an analysis by Diego Pol and Oliver W. M. Rauhut, 2012.

 A different conclusion was reached in a 2017 paper on Limusaurus ontogeny.
 Unlike other analyses, Noasauridae was placed more basal than Ceratosaurus, with the latter being within Abelisauridae by definition.
 This was later expanded on in a 2018 paper on ceratosaur paleobiology, which named a new clade Etrigansauria, which contained the families Abelisauridae and Ceratosauridae.
 The following cladogram is a consensus tree of the latest phylogenies shown in the paper.